 Students may choose BS 203 or BS 204; mathematics must be taken the alternate semester.
+Students are required to take MS 113, MS 305, and PH 301 as humanities courses; and a Music History and Culture elective (one class).

 Music Business Minor